DankChoir/manufacturing-two-stages/README.md

 # Two-Stage Stochastic Problem Solver for INDUSTRY - MANUFACTURING

-This repository hosts the solution code for the Problem 1 from the assignment of the Math Modeling course at HCMUT 2023, focusing on the INDUSTRY - MANUFACTURING sector.
+This repository hosts the solution code for the **`Problem 1`** from the assignment of **`MATHEMATICAL MODELING (CO2011) - HCMUT 2023`**, focusing on the **`INDUSTRY - MANUFACTURING`** problem.
 The code implements a two-stage stochastic problem-solving algorithm that optimizes pre-order and production decisions under uncertainty.

 ## Overview

-The algorithm is designed to address a stochastic two-stage problem, which is a common challenge in the field of industrial manufacturing.
-The goal is to make informed decisions in the first stage (pre-order) without complete knowledge of future events, and then adjust those decisions in the second stage (production) once the uncertainty is resolved.
+The algorithm is designed to address a **stochastic two-stage problem**, which is a common challenge in the field of industrial manufacturing.
+The goal is to make informed decisions in the **first stage** (pre-order) without complete knowledge of future events, and then adjust those decisions in the **second stage** (production) once the uncertainty is resolved.

-The solution utilizes the GAMS Python API (GAMSPy) to model the problem and compute the optimal strategy, taking into account the probabilistic nature of demand and other uncertain parameters.
+The solution utilizes the **GAMS Python API** (`GAMSPy`) to model the problem and compute the optimal strategy, taking into account the probabilistic nature of demand and other uncertain parameters.

 By leveraging the power of mathematical optimization and stochastic modeling, this code helps students and professionals in the manufacturing industry to